Skelf-Research/zviz/docs/threat-model.md

 - Use of dangerous syscalls or ioctls to expand privileges.
 - Resource exhaustion attacks within declared limits.

+## Definition: policy outcomes

+Policy outcomes are the enforceable decisions around:

+- which syscalls can be executed
+- which objects can be accessed (files, sockets, processes)
+- which network flows are allowed
+- which resource limits apply

+Policy outcomes do not include kernel exploit resistance in high-density mode.

+Policy outcome equivalence assumes LSM availability and network policy enforcement.
+Without them, object-level and network controls are reduced and do not match gVisor-level policy outcomes.

 ## Out-of-scope threats (high-density mode)

 - Active exploitation of kernel vulnerabilities to escape to the host.